 No, the date on your order confirmation is the “finish date” when your project is shipped from our facilities.
 Shipment time varies with your location and shipment terms.

 Our logistics center software is configured to prioritize shipments for on-time delivery.
 Shipment of finished orders is initiated as soon as possible; at the very latest, they are shipped on the date agreed upon initially.

-GeneObserver® system percent-complete rates are not linear, but indicate actual steps in the production process.
+The GeneObserver tool indicates actual steps in the production process.
 It is normal for your project status to pause at certain stages for a few days.
-If the percent indicator stays the same for >5 business days, please contact GeneArt® customer support for an update.
+If the status stays the same for >5 business days, please contact GeneArt customer support for an update.

 We make every effort to finish every project in a timely manner.
 However, even with our highly automated production process, occasionally it is necessary to repeat certain steps or resynthesize sub-elements of gene synthesis projects.
-GeneArt® production adheres to a rigorous set of standard operating procedures for both production and troubleshooting.
+GeneArt production adheres to a rigorous set of standard operating procedures for both production and troubleshooting.
 We work on every project on a daily basis, but predicting new finish times is often difficult.
 Most delays can be resolved within 3–4 business days.
-If your project is delayed by more than one week, please contact GeneArt® customer support for information on current production status and delivery estimates.
+In case of a delay, you will automatically be informed by email with an updated production finalization date.
+The new date will also be displayed in your personalized GeneObserver tracking tool.
+Alternatively, you can contact GeneArt customer support at any time for information on current production status and delivery estimates

 SuperSPEED synthesis uses different assembly technology and several layers of redundancy in project setup to ensure high reliability.
 SuperSPEED synthesis cannot be directly compared to our standard construction technology.